 The division provides uniform direction in planning, design and construction phases of project delivery to best ensure safe, efficient state and interstate highways.
 DTSD also provides leadership in the protection of public interests and resources through public and local interactions.

 Through the DTSD Innovation Initiative, the division concentrates on process improvements in technology, operations and project delivery.
+The division administration also tracks performance metrics and efficiencies.

 These statewide bureaus advise the regional offices as well as other divisions regarding engineering, economic, environmental, and social standards and practices.
 They also monitor the quality and efficiency of the department's various programs and assure compliance with federal and state laws and regulations.